 They have to come up with a rhyming word.
 If desired, you can also pass off the bubble wand.

-Have the bubble to your child, and let them try to blow bubbles onto a card.
+Hand the bubble wand to your child, and let them try to blow bubbles onto a card.
 Whenever a bubble lands on a word, have the child read that word.

 They can either collect the cards as they go, or pick them up after reading.
 This game is easily adaptable for older kids too; just add harder words to your cards.